 - The Washington Times - Thursday, October 30, 2025

-SEOUL, South Korea — President Trump said he has secured trade deals with China after meeting Thursday with Chinese President Xi Jinping in a high-stakes summit aimed at reducing tensions between the world’s two largest economies.
+SEOUL, South Korea — President Trump said he has secured trade deals with China after meeting Thursday with President Xi Jinping in a high-stakes summit aimed at reducing tensions between the world’s two largest economies.

 Mr. Xi said the agreements outlined at the summit would provide “peace of mind” for the world, but he was less sanguine than Mr. Trump.